andrew11ds/sabanaFutbol/README.md

 🔎 **Smart, Extensible Build Framework**

 ## API
 The API used in the project is the [SportdataAPI](https://app.sportdataapi.com/documentation) for education purposes.

+## Flag images
+This project makes use of flag images that are requested from [flagpedia](https://flagpedia.net/download/api).

 ## Features
 This project can search for the countries that have active soccer teams, and has the possibility to access the names, and logos of those teams (If available).

 ## CircleCI
-Project has continuous integration thanks to circleCI
+Project has continuous integration thanks to circleCI.

 ## Deployment
 Project has continuous delivery and was deployed using [Vercel](https://vercel.com).